joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 ```

 Now if you point your browser to your equivalent of [https://joost.data.freesewing.org](https://joost.data.freesewing.org)
-you should get a pretty error message.
+you should get an error message like this one:

+{% include figure.html
+    url="/img/blog/freesewing-from-scratch/error.png"
+    description="This is an API, not some promiscuous free-for-all"
+%}

 Now that our encrypted site is up and running, uncomment the rewrite rules in our HTTP site
 that force people to the HTTPS site: